Skip to main content

 • Display detailed information about a product before adding it to the cart or choosing to purchase.
 This includes product information (product name, product images, rating, view count, address, phone number, product description) and additional required information that the user needs to provide (amount, delivery method, recipient information, sender information, message, delivery date) before deciding to select the product and proceed to the next step.

-• It is possible to choose whether to show or hide the amount section, the custom amount button, the delivery method section, and the footer.
-You can also choose whether the displayed button is a Buy Now button or an Add To Cart button.
+• Choose whether to show or hide the amount section, the custom amount button, the delivery method section, and the footer.
+You can also choose whether the action button is a "Buy Now" button, an "Add to Cart" button, or show both.

 Requirements